stebix/woodnet-showcase/README.md

 ## Binder Peculiarities

 Binder is donation-supported and provides free-of-charge CPU compute resources and hosting for the notebooks.
 Using a CPU with volumetric data visualizations and 3D ResNet can be slow.
+However, there is no current alternative for sharing prebuilt notebooks in this convenient no-installation manner,

 > [!TIP]
 > **_Please_** allow **ample time** ⌛ for the notebook startup process.
-Especially the 3D visualizations require larger resources.
-In the worst case (Binder under load), it may take up to 15 minutes to find a host.
+Especially the 3D visualizations require larger compute and memory resources.
+In the worst case (Binder under load), it may take up to 20 minutes to find a suitable host machine.
 Just leave the tab open and come back when the site refreshes itself.
-> If the process fails, just try again some time later. ☕⌚
+> If the process fails, do not hesitate just try again some time later. ☕⌚ Binder load varies throughout the day.

+We are sorry for possible inconveniences and waiting times.
 If the compute resources or your patience time out, just use the Jupyter notebook as a starting point for running experiments on your own premises using a faster GPU resource.
-We however chose Binder as a convenient no-installation showcase outlet.
+We however chose Binder as a the only convenient, truly no-installation platform as our showcase outlet.

 ## Informations